The Red-legged Partridge

 Red-legged Partridge (Alectoris rufa)

-You can choose a personal size by varying the original width (cms).
+You can choose a custom size by varying the original width (cms)

-This is clear in the case of the partridge, which in many of these hunting grounds costs between 4 and 6 euros, not counting the registration fees for partridge hunting, which never fall below a few thousand euros.
-With such favourable prices, it is not surprising that many species of animals considered to be works of art have been protected and in many cases saved from clear extinction.
-The Red-legged Partridge has been one of these animals that has been favoured at times so excessively that it has undoubtedly been to the detriment of the species' ability to survive.
-In many hunting grounds, all possible predators of such a valuable animal have been eliminated by shooting, trapping or poisoning.
-In this way, the former breeding grounds of partridges hardened by the natural dangers of life have been turned into aseptic and peaceful breeding grounds.
-Moreover, since the yield of the hunting grounds depends on the number of partridges shot per season, a number of farms have sprung up at the same time, where enough partridges are bred to be able to carry out a series of releases prior to the big hunts.
+This is clear in the case of the partridge, which comes to cost between 4 and 6 euros in many of these hunting estates, not counting the registration fees for the partridge hunt, which never fall below several thousand euros.
+With such favorable valuations, it is not uncommon for many animal species, considered works of art, to have been protected and in many cases saved from clear extinction.
+The Red-legged Partridge has been one of these animals graced with a favoritism sometimes so excessive that it has undoubtedly harmed the species' survival capacity.
+In many hunting estates, all possible predators of such a valuable specimen have been eliminated by gunshots, traps, or poison.
+With this, it has been achieved that the ancient lands where a partridge, hardened by the natural dangers of life, was raised, have been converted into aseptic and peaceful breeding grounds.
+Furthermore, since the performance of the hunting estates depends on the number of game birds shot per season, a series of farms have simultaneously emerged where enough partridges are bred to carry out a series of releases prior to the large hunts.

 SHARE IT ON